Surface hook-and-line fishery for albacore

 monitored.
 The figure below shows these gear configurations.

-permits began when regulations authorizing the gear came into in place.
+permits will begin when regulations authorizing the gear are in place.

 from 12 mt in 2015 and 125 mt in 2020.
 Inflation adjusted ex-vessel